 When you were a kid, washing the family car required soap, a sponge, and some water.
 It was approximate at best, a way to kill time on a warm summer evening while earning allowance money.
-As an adult, you undoubtedly realized keeping a car squeaky-clean demands considerably more effort than your 8-year-old self put in.
+As an adult, you undoubtedly realized keeping a car squeaky-clean demands considerably more effort than your eight-year-old self put in.

 Use the right products

 Using the right products will save you time, prevent costly damage to your car, and ultimately yield a much better result.
 Car cleaning products are available from a wide variety of places.
 You can buy them at auto parts stores like Auto Zone, at nearly every major grocery store, or online from an endless list of vendors.
 We recommend picking up a dedicated car-wash product (sorry, but Head and Shoulders won’t cut it), wheel cleaner, rubber cleaner, and wax.
-Bug and tar remover will come in handy if your car is particularly dirty.
+Bug and tar remover from Turtle Wax will come in handy if your car is particularly dirty.

 That is just for the exterior.
 To detail the interior, plan on buying carpet cleaner, glass cleaner, wipes, plus leather or vinyl care products, if applicable.
 Broadly speaking, there is no need to spend a fortune on high-end products to get a good result.
 Meguiar’s is a trusted name in the car cleaning business, and it sells a complete car care kit for a little under $60.